 The history of the Mattawa River

 The Mattawa River has been an important travel route for thousands of years.
-Archaeological evidence shows settlements above Lake Nipissing and the Mattawa River dating back 9,600 years – perhaps they came by canoe.
+Archaeological evidence shows Indigenous settlements above Lake Nipissing and the Mattawa River dating back 9,600 years.

 At this time, the Mattawa River flowed more than 100 m higher than today, swollen with the glacial melt water of the last ice age.

 For the Anishinabek and, later, Europeans like Samuel de Champlain, the Mattawa River facilitated travel and trade by canoe.
 Without the luxury of modern roads and railways, canoeing was the only option for navigating the rugged geography of the Canadian Shield.

 The Mattawa River is infamous for its challenging, but scenic portages.
 Despite this, the ingenious birch bark canoes of the Anishinabek grew into enormous 11m (36’) freighter canoes to satisfy the European demand for Canadian furs.

 Voyageurs paddled and carried these 600 lb canoes across the Mattawa River, carrying thousands of pounds of trade goods and furs each season.

 A Voyageur’s job

 The term Voyageur comes from the French language directly translating to “travellers.”

 Originally, this word was seen as an umbrella term for all early explorers, trappers, and traders that navigated the early Canadian wilderness.

 Over time, being a Voyageur specifically meant the men employed by trade companies such as the Hudson’s Bay Company, and the North West Company.